-Carrie Dougherty, MD, is an assistant professor of neurology at MedStar Georgetown University Hospital (MGUH) and the program director for MGUH's Headache Medicine Fellowship Program.
+Carrie Dougherty, MD, is an associate professor of Neurology at MedStar Georgetown University Hospital and the program director for MedStar Georgetown's Headache Medicine Fellowship Program.
 She is board certified in neurology and headache medicine and is a fellow of the American Headache Society.

 Dr. Dougherty's Philosophy of Care